Vaccinations for Thailand: An up-to-date list of all essential inoculations

 - Japanese encephalitis: This is a serious mosquito-borne infection caused by a virus that can in some cases result in death or brain inflammation.
 Those that will be spending time in rural locations or a lot of time outdoors should consider this vaccine.

 - Rabies: Transmitted from the bite or scratch of an infected animal, rabies is 100% fatal if left untreated.
-While rabies is not a major risk to most travellers, those that will be outdoors most of the time in remote locations, working with or around animals, or children who tend to play with animals should get the vaccine.
+While rabies is not a major risk to most travelers, those that will be outdoors most of the time in remote locations, working with or around animals, or children who tend to play with animals should get the vaccine.

 - Yellow fever: While there is no risk of yellow fever in Thailand, as mentioned above proof of yellow fever is required if you are arriving from a country in the “yellow fever zone”.